-Both Justin, our MD and Alex our Sales Director have recently returned from the wilds of PNG and can only urge to go and visit this amazing country first hand.
-However, our resident specialist is Charles who is never happier than when off the beaten track himself, he’s an ideal person to help you get under the skin of this extraordinary country.
+Both our travel specialist Charles and Justin, our MD have recently returned from the wilds of PNG and can only urge you to go and visit this amazing country first hand.
+Charles is never happier than when off the beaten track so is the ideal person to help you get under the skin of this extraordinary country.

 WHY WE LIKE PAPUA NEW GUINEA?